neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/Validation.rst

 .. tip::
 	FLOW3 provides a range of built-in validators which can be found in the *FLOW3\Validation\Validator* sub package.
-The names used in the ``type`` dattributes are just the unqualified class names of these validators.
+The names used in the ``type`` attributes are just the unqualified class names of these validators.

 	It is possible and very simple to program custom validators by implementing the ``TYPO3\FLOW3\Validation\Validator\ValidatorInterface``.